-Red Warning Light What It Means Ĩ. Engine Temperature Warning Light This light warns of an overheated engine condition.
+Red Warning Light What It Means Ŧ Engine Temperature Warning Light This light warns of an overheated engine condition.
 As engine coolant temperatures rise and the gauge approaches H , this indicator will illuminate and a single chime will sound after reaching a set threshold.
-Further overheating will cause a continuous chime sound for 4 minutes, or until the engine is allowed to cool, whichever comes first.
 If the light turns on while driving, safely pull over and stop the vehicle.
 If the A/C system is on, turn it off.
 Also, shift the transmission into NEUTRAL and idle the vehicle.
 If the temperature reading does not return to normal, turn the engine off immediately and call for service.
 Refer to "If Your Engine Overheats" in "What To Do In Emergencies" for further information.

-Battery Charge Warning Light
+Charging System Warning Light

-Red Telltale Light What It Means ĒŦ Battery Charge Warning Light This light illuminates when the battery is not charging properly.
-If it stays on while the engine is run- ning, there may be a malfunction with the charging system.
-Contact your authorized dealer as soon as possible.
-This indicates a possible problem with the electrical system or a related component.
-If jump starting is required, refer to "Jump Starting Procedures" in "What To Do In Emergencies."
+Red Telltale Light What It Means ĒŦ Charging System Warning Light This light shows the status of the electrical charging system.
+If the light stays on or comes on while driving, turn off some of the vehicle's nonessential electrical devices or increase engine speed (if at idle).
+If the charging system light remains on, it means that the vehicle is experiencing a problem with the charging system.
+Obtain SERVICE IMMEDIATELY.
+See an authorized dealer.
+If jump starting is required, refer to "Jump Starting Procedures" in "What To Do In Emer- gencies."